 - She comes from a different background, and is exposing your kids to different religious or cultural values.

 Either way, it’s unnerving watching your children spend more time with a competing mother figure than you.
-You feel inadequate, your judgement clouds, and you make knee-jerk reactions in protection of your cubs.
+You feel inadequate, your judgment clouds, and you make knee-jerk reactions in protection of your cubs.
 You catch yourself making unkind remarks about your children’s stepmother and demanding your children’s unwavering loyalty.

 You’re just making life hard for her, right?
 Wrong.